 - You can also substitute the minced garlic for 1 teaspoon of garlic powder.

 - I adore tomatoes and put them in everything, but you can always leave them out if you aren’t a fan.
 If you don’t have fresh tomatoes, you can use a 14 oz can of diced tomatoes instead (drained).

-- Recipes like this are perfect for adding in extra veggies that might need used up.
-I’ve added chopped mushrooms, diced green pepper, grated carrots and even chopped spinach before!
+- Recipes like this are perfect for adding in extra veggies.
+I’ve added chopped mushrooms, diced green pepper, grated carrots, and even chopped spinach before!
 Fried onion rings can also be added for an additional flavor and texture.

 - You can really use whatever flavor of cheese you prefer for this recipe.
 Swiss cheese would work well in this dish as well.
 You can even skip the shredded cheese on top and just put a slice on top to melt.

-- We have 4 people in our family, so if I buy hamburger rolls for one meal there are always some leftover!
+- We have 4 people in our family, so if I buy hamburger rolls for one meal, there are always some leftovers!
 This is a great recipe to use them up before they go bad!
 I’ve even used hot dog rolls for this recipe!
 Just tear them apart down the middle and pile the meat mixture on top the same way.

 Baked Cheeseburger Sloppy Joes

 - In a large skillet, cook ground beef and diced onion over medium heat.
 Stir occasionally and cook until meat is no longer pink.